-CLEAN your gear and footwear:
+SEAL your gear properly and avoid stowaways:

-- Clean your clothing, footwear and camping gear, removing soil and seeds before and after each trip
+- Clean your clothing, footwear and camping gear, removing soil and seeds before and after each trip.

 - Look out for cleaning stations at your departure pier, and use the brushes to scrub your shoes before boarding the ferry.

 Why is this so important?